vdice/spin-docs/content/v1/contributing-docs.md

 ### 2. How-To Guides

 How-to guides are oriented towards showing a user how to solve a problem, which leads them to be able to achieve their own goal.
 The how-to guide will follow a series of logical steps.
 Think of it as providing a recipe for the user's creativity.
-For example, you can show a user how to _develop a Spin application](/writing) without telling them what the application must do; that is up to the user's imagination.
+For example, you can show a user how to _develop a Spin application_ without telling them what the application must do; that is up to the user's imagination.

 ### 3. Reference

 Reference resources are merely a dry description; describing the feature in its simplest form.
-A great example of a reference resource is the [Spin CLI Reference page](/spin/cli-reference).
+A great example of a reference resource is the [Spin CLI Reference page](/cli-reference).
 You will notice that the CLI Reference page simply lists all of the commands and available options.

 ### 4. Explanation